macho-catt/gyul-hap/README.md

 Gyul!
 Hap! is based on a game from the Korean Show [The Genius](https://en.wikipedia.org/wiki/The_Genius_(TV_series)).

 A Gyul!
-Hap! puzzle consists of a grid of nine tiles, where each tile is defined by a color, shape, and background colour.
-A "Hap" is a set of three tiles where each property (color, shape, background colour) is either all the same or all different between the three tiles.
-For example, a red circle on a blue background, a blue circle on a blue background, and a yellow circle on a blue background form a "Hap" because the colors are all different, and the shapes and backgrounds are all the same.
+Hap! puzzle consists of a grid of nine tiles, where each tile is defined by a color, shape, and background color.
+A "Hap" is a set of three tiles where each property (color, shape, background color) is either all the same or all different between the three tiles.
+For example, a red triangle on a blue background, a blue triangle on a blue background, and a yellow triangle on a blue background form a "Hap" because the colors are all different, and the shapes and background colors are all the same.

 ## Tech